NREL/EnergyPlus/design/FY2017/NFP_DOAToUnitVentilator.md

 - Currently supported outdoor air control types for unit ventilator are: FixedAmount, VariablePercent and FixedTemperature.
 These Outdoor Air Control Types require the minimum and maximum outdoor air flow rates and the corresponding schedule input fields to work.
 The three outdoor air flow control types will be available when the unit ventilator is connected to DOA.

-- Input fields: *Outdoor Air Node Name*, *Exhaust Air Node Name*, and *Mixed Air Node Name* in **ZoneHVAC:UnitVentilator** object are the node names that are used for *built-in* outdoor air mixer.
+- Input fields: *Outdoor Air Node Name*, *Exhaust Air Node Name*, and *Mixed Air Node Name* in **ZoneHVAC:UnitVentilator** object are the node names that are required for *built-in* outdoor air mixer only.
 These three node names are not required if the UnitVentilator object is connected to DOA.
-Therefore, the required field restriction need to be removed.
+Therefore, the required field restriction will be removed.
+The IDD will be modified to remove the restriction and appropriate note will be added for each of the three input fields.
 Eventually it is recommended to replace the "built-in" outdoor air mixer with a OutdoorAir:Mixer child object as it is done for other ZoneHVAC equipment.

 ###Testing/Validation/Data Source(s):